Appendix C: Developer Notes and Release Procedure

 Tag the latest commit in

-option.
+developwithv, being sure to sign the tag with the-soption.
 (You will need to ensure you have git commit signing via GPG setup prior to this).git tag -s v<version> -m "Release v<version>"

 Push tag to github:

-)On github, make a PR from
+git push upstream v<version>(may beorigininstead ofupstream)On github, make a PR from

-.).After verifying that PR is complete and waiting for tests to pass, merge it.
+developtostable(this can be done ahead of time and left open, until all individual PRs are merged intodevelop.).After verifying that PR is complete and waiting for tests to pass, merge it.
 (Once merged, both the

-branches should match).Release on Github:
+stableanddevelopbranches should match).Release on Github:

 On Github, click on “[N] Releases”.